Project Y: Military

 Colonel John M. Harman was the first post commander at Los Alamos.
 He joined the Santa Fe office as a lieutenant colonel on 19 January 1943, and was promoted to colonel on 15 February.
 Los Alamos officially became a military establishment on 1 April 1943, and he moved to Los Alamos on 19 April.
 He was succeeded by Lieutenant Colonel C. Whitney Ashbridge, a graduate of the Los Alamos Ranch School, in May 1943.
-In turn, Ashbridge was succeeded by Lieutenant Colonel Gerald R. Tyler in October 1944, Colonel Lyle E. Seaman in November 1945, and Colonel Herb C. Gee in September 1946.
+In turn, Ashbridge was succeeded by Lieutenant Colonel Gerald R. Tyler in October 1944, Colonel Lyle E. Seeman in November 1945, and Colonel Herb C. Gee in September 1946.
 The post commander was answerable directly to Groves, and was responsible for the township, government property and the military personnel.

 Four military units were assigned to the post.
 The MP Detachment, 4817th Service Command Unit, arrived from Fort Riley, Kansas, in April 1943.
 Its initial strength was 7 officers and 196 enlisted men; by December 1946 it had 9 officers and 486 men, and was manning 44 guard posts 24 hours a day.
 The Provisional Engineer Detachment (PED), 4817th Service Command Unit, was activated at Camp Claiborne, Louisiana, on 10 April 1943.
 These men performed jobs around the post such as working in the boiler plant, the motor pool and the mess halls.
 They also maintained the buildings and roads.
 It reached a peak strength of 465 men, and was disbanded on 1 July 1946.